DCT-Abu Dhabi Announces Temporary Closure Of Main Cultural Sites - UrduPoint

 Closed cultural sites include; Louvre Abu Dhabi, Manarat Al Saadiyat, Qasr Al Hosn, Culture Foundation, Al Ain Palace Museum, Al Ain Oasis, Al Jahili Fort and Qasr Al Muwaiji.

 "The safety and well-being of our visitors and staff is of paramount importance to us.
-We will update you once the cultural sites resume normal operations," the Department added.
+We will update you once the cultural sites resume normal operations," the Department said in a statement.